Snoopy Presents: It's the Small Things, Charlie Brown

 Snoopy Presents: It's the Small Things, Charlie Brown, or simply It's the Small Things, Charlie Brown, is the 47th Peanuts animated television special.
 It was the second special to be released exclusively on Apple TV+ on April 15, 2022.
-It revolves around Sally, who has grown a serious attatchment to a dandelion that has grown on the local baseball field, which interrupts Charlie Brown's big game.
-This is the first special written by Bryan and Craig Schulz, who are the son and grandson of Charles M. Schulz, respectively.
+It revolves around Sally, who has grown a serious attachment to a dandelion that has grown on the local baseball field, which interrupts Charlie Brown's big game.
+This is the first special written by Craig and Bryan Schulz, who are the son and grandson of Charles M. Schulz, respectively.

 Plot

 Charlie Brown is determined to win this year's baseball game, but the opposing team is led by Peppermint Patty, who has won every year since she moved into town.
 While trying to get a head start on practice, Sally says he promised to let her try out for his team when she turned 5 years old, which she now is.
 He allows her to join their practice session, but she ultimately proves she has no skill at the sport, meaning she can't join the team.

 Peppermint Patty and her team unexpectedly show up at their baseball field to intimidate them.
 Charlie Brown tells his team not to let it get to them, saying they just need to practice more.
 But just as they are about to restart practice, Sally notices a dandelion on the pitcher's mound and grows immensely attached to it.
 This annoys the rest of the team, since she refuses to let them use the pitcher's mound as long as the dandelion is there.
 Charlie Brown tries to compromise by practicing around her, but this proves unsuccessful.

 That night, Charlie Brown goes home, expecting Sally to get bored and leave soon.
 When he shows up at the field the next morning, he is surprised to see her still by the dandelion.
 The team becomes even more fed up with both her and Charlie Brown for not having better control of the situation.
 He turns to Lucy and pays her to talk Sally out of protecting the dandelion.
 Instead, she becomes inspired by her rebellion and rallies behind her cause.
 She takes things to the street and inspires all the kids in the neighborhood to help the dandelion, including the rest of Charlie Brown's team (excluding him).